cdxcore.config#

 Delete one or several children from

-.This function does not delete recorded consistency information (
+self.This function does not delete recorded consistency information (

-recorded from prior uses ofcdxcore.config.Config.__call__()
+defaultsandhelprecorded from prior uses ofcdxcore.config.Config.__call__()).

 - detach()[source]#